 Sometimes it’s easy to forget that you’re in control of a hugely powerful machine and not just simply transporting goods.
-As a HGV driver, you have a lot of responsibility, not only to make sure you’re driving safely, but also to ensure the vehicle you’re driving is safe to be driven.
+As an HGV driver, you have a lot of responsibility, not only to make sure you’re driving safely but also to ensure the vehicle you’re driving is safe to be driven.
 As HGV insurance specialists, we’ve put together the essential observations that you need to undertake before you hit the road.

 What walkaround checks should you be making?

-A lot of the walk-around checks can affect other road users, and it is your legal responsibility to check that the vehicle is in a good condition.
+A lot of the walk-around checks can affect other road users, and it is your legal responsibility to check that the vehicle is in good condition.
 You should give yourself a good 10-20 minutes prior to driving to ensure the vehicle is in safe condition to drive.
 Here’s what you should be checking:

-- On approach of the vehicle, ensure its rested evenly either side and isn’t lopsided.
+- On approach of the vehicle, ensure it's rested evenly either side and isn’t lopsided.